-A tour of Patina Farm, the home of Steve and Brooke Giannetti nestled in Ojai, California where old meets new.
+Take a tour of Patina Farm, the home of Steve and Brooke Giannetti that’s nestled in Ojai, California.
+This is a spectacular rural home where old meets new.

 In addition, you can shop their style and home at Giannetti Home.
 You may have seen a couple of their dresses in my YouTube videos!
 I wear them all the time.
 There you’ll find Steve’s art, antiques, clothing, accessories and more.